jundalisay/spblist/content/en/research/whittaker/aether/chapter-09d.md

 The rotational motion in the elements confers on them the power of resisting distortion, so that waves may be propagated through the medium as through an elastic solid; but the rotations are without effect on irrotational motions of the fluid, provided the velocities in the irrotational motion are slow compared with the velocity of propagation of distortional vibrations.

-A different model was described four years later by FitzGerald.[60]
+A different model was described 4 years later by FitzGerald.[60]

 The distribution of velocity of a fluid in the neighbourhood of a vortex filament is the same as the distribution of magnetic force around a wire of identical form carrying an electric current.
 Therefore, the fluid has more energy when the filament has the form of a helix than when it is straight.